pdfernhout/narrafirma/README.md

 ![Cover of "Working With Stories" textbook](WebContent/images/WWS_BookCover_front_small.png)

 As Malcom Gladwell has [said](http://venturebeat.com/2015/07/24/gladwell-on-data-marketing-the-snapchat-problem-the-facebook-problem-the-airbnb-problem/) about the limits of big data:
 "More data increases our confidence, not our accuracy."
-One of the things PNI helps with is increasing accuracy in decision making by "grounding actions in stories".
-PNI can work as a complement to other methods of market research, business intelligence, and community engagement.
+When "accuracy" is defined not as measurement but as effective, appropriate, meaningful change, PNI helps to increase accuracy in decision making by grounding actions in the experiences of the community or organization.
+PNI can also work as a complement to other methods of market research, business intelligence, and community engagement.

 ![Diagram of the six phases of PNI](WebContent/images/PNIPhasesDiagram.png)